minghsu/usim_modifier_v3/README.md

 # Update History

+## 2021-04-12

+- Fixed bug#4: Auto adm_verify did not stop when verify fail

 ## 2021-04-11
 - New 'ust' plugin to display the 'USIM Service Table'.
 - Modified the input condition of ADM key, it can accept 8 ~ 16 digits hexadecimal and auto fill 'FF' to 16-digit.

+# Todo

+- Bug#3: Provide option to configure the ADM input format (ascii or hex digit)

 # Requirement Packages